-The Committee proposes:
+The Lung Transplantation Committee (Committee) proposes: 3

 - 1. Replacing the current single date field for height, weight, and BMI with distinct date fields for height and weight - 2.
 Specifying that only the weight is required to be updated every 6 months in order to keep the BMI current - 3.
 Removing the diagnosis option of "secondary pulmonary fibrosis" - 4.
 Utilizing the same coefficient when a candidate's diagnosis is "pulmonary fibrosis: other" and when the candidate's diagnosis is "COVID-19: pulmonary fibrosis" - 5.
 Clarifying that the coefficient currently used when a candidates' diagnosis is "obliterative bronchiolitis" is also used when the candidate's diagnosis is "constrictive bronchiolitis" - 6.
 Clarifying that when a candidate's mean PA pressure is missing, it is treated as if the mean PA pressure was 30 or less - 7.
-Updating labels for three diagnoses3
+Updating labels for three diagnoses - 8.
+Removing language for missing or expired functional status value relating to the post-transplant measure and expired weight